 Addressing endometriosis symptoms with dietary changes.

 Once you've done your best to address the underlying issues, you can start looking at symptom-specific dietary changes.
-"In the case of chronic pelvic pain, we've come to understand through numerous studies that an antioxidant-rich diet can be beneficial in managing the condition," says Brighten.
+"In the case of chronic pelvic pain, we've come to understand through numerous studies5 that an antioxidant-rich diet can be beneficial in managing the condition," says Brighten.

 If the dietary changes don't provide relief, consider looking at environmental factors, considering supplements, or consulting a functional medicine practitioner.

 Liz Moody is an author, blogger and recipe developer living in Brooklyn, New York.
 She graduated with a creative writing and psychology degree from The University of California, Berkeley.
 Moody has written two cookbooks: Healthier Together: Recipes for Two—Nourish Your Body, Nourish Your Relationships and Glow Pops: Super-Easy Superfood Recipes to Help You Look and Feel Your Best.
 She also hosts the Healthier Together Podcast, where she chats with notable chefs, nutritionists, and best-selling authors about their paths to success.
 Her work has been featured in Vogue, Glamour, Food & Wine & Women’s Health.